RiboDB : a prokaryotic ribosomal components DataBase

 Similarly, use a "~" when querying on TaxID (e.g. "#~1312852")

 More generally, any information contained in "FASTA commentary lines" may be queried, but may be risky or poorly relevant.

 will return information on Mycobacterium, Mycolicibacterium, Mycobacteroides, Mycolicibacter, and other Mycobacteriaceae (Actinobacteria), Mycoplasma (Mycoplasmatales), Mycoplana_dimorpha (an alphaproteobacterium), and Mycoavidus_cysteinexigens (a betaproteobacterium) strains contained in RiboDB.

-will return information on Corynebacterium_amycolatum, Amycolatopsis, Streptomyces_antimycoticus, and Actinoplanes_awajinensis_subsp._mycoplanecinus (Actinobacteria), Bacillus_mycoides, Bacillus_paramycoides, Bacillus_pseudomycoides, and Mycoplasma_mycoides (Firmicutes).
+will return proteins from Corynebacterium_amycolatum, Amycolatopsis, Streptomyces_antimycoticus, and Actinoplanes_awajinensis_subsp._mycoplanecinus (Actinobacteria), Bacillus_mycoides, Bacillus_paramycoides, Bacillus_pseudomycoides, and Mycoplasma_mycoides (Firmicutes).

 Structure of the FASTA commentary line

 : e.g. Pseudomonas_aeruginosa